JackLawhorn/Heavens-Above-Gardens-Below/Posts/Oremongers Guild.md

 The first and most powerful of the Guild's [[Iconic pacts|iconic]] mages were the earth shapers who commanded stone and earth like wet clay.
 Their magics were not so precise as to make for effective warriors, but they were known to be master architects, engravers, and sculptors who not only constructed the [[Old City]] of [[Omphalos, the City of Gardens]], but populated it with [[Great Works]].

 The earth shapers were respected both for their abilities and for their wisdom.
 Many of their number became wandering philosophers, walking the City and bringing its streets and structures and walls to life with their very presence.
-From their number rose the [[Cult of Pythos]] and his theories of [[Objectivism]], and even after their [[Fall of the Oremongers Guild|fall]] the former earth shapers retained a certain station as the founders of a great many [[Combat Arts]].
+From their number rose the [[Cult of Pythos]] and his theories of [[Scholars of the City#Objectivists|Objectivism]], and even after their [[Fall of the Oremongers Guild|fall]] the former earth shapers retained a certain station as the founders of a great many [[Combat Arts]].

 ### Assayers